kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-address-bound-token.md

 occurred.

-Similarly, because acknowledgements are reported by the peer for each connection individually, it is suggested that the loss recovery logic would operate independently for each connection, while forwarding receipts of acknowledgements and loss signals to the shared congestion controller.
+Similarly, because acknowledgements are reported by the peer for each connection individually, it is suggested that the loss recovery logic operate independently for each connection, while forwarding receipts of acknowledgements and loss signals to the shared congestion controller.

 # Design Variations